-APOPO alongside local partner the Cambodian Mine Action Centre (CMAC) is conducting a humanitarian landmine clearance project in the northern Siem Reap province, targeting the most mine-affected villages in order to return safe productive land back to communities where it makes the biggest impact.
+APOPO alongside local partner the Cambodian Mine Action Centre (CMAC) is conducting a humanitarian landmine clearance project in the northern Siem Reap and Preah Vihear provinces.
+The APOPO/CMAC teams are targeting the most mine-affected villages in order to return safe, productive land back to communities where it makes the biggest impact.

 Joint APOPO - CMAC Project

-In April 2015, APOPO sent its mine detection rats (MDR) outside of the African continent for the first time to Cambodia following successful mine clearance projects in Angola and Mozambique.
+In April 2015, APOPO sent its mine detection rats (MDR) to Cambodia following successful mine clearance projects in Angola and Mozambique.
+This was the first time the MDR were assigned to a country outside of the African continent.
 The MDR teams are implemented to support existing conventional demining CMAC teams in order to speed up clearance operations in Cambodia.